-Department: Government and International Affairs: Institute for the Study of Latin America and the Caribbean (ISLAC)
+Department: School of Interdisciplinary Global Studies: Institute for the Study of Latin America and the Caribbean (ISLAC)

 Contact Information: www.grad.usf.edu

 PROGRAM INFORMATION

 The mission of ISLAC is to promote research and study in and about Latin America and the Caribbean.
 ISLAC is an academic unit devoted to interdisciplinary research and teaching focused on economic, social, political and cultural formations in Latin America and the Caribbean and among the Hispanic/Latino populations in North America.